 Avoid Products with Protein

 Protein treatments are great for hair that is limp or damaged however, using too much protein can leave hair feeling brunch and can cause breakage.
-Many products tout hydrolized protein as an ingredient that will help repair damaged hair.
+Many products use hydrolyzed protein as an ingredient that will help repair damaged hair.
 While this is true, using products with protein in them regularly can cause hair to lose its elasticity making it brittle and easy to break.
 If your hair is breaking more easily than normal, is uncharacteristically dry, and looking dull, you may have protein buildup.
 An easy fix for protein buildup is shampoo with a clarifying cleanser and focus on using moisturizing conditioners and styling products without protein.

 Get Regular Trims